|

 objects, such as Ephemeris and Earth-MOID.

-The folder contains also some movement files such as
+The folder also contains some motion files such as geolocation data, the MPC's

 of comets.